RestKit/RestKit/Code/Search/README.md

 - **Configure an Entity for Search**: `- (void)addSearchIndexingToEntityForName:(NSString *)entityName onAttributes:(NSArray *)attributes` - Adds search indexing to the entity with the given name in the receiver's managed object model for the given set of searchable string attributes.
 - **Accessing the Search Indexer**: `@property (nonatomic, readonly) RKSearchIndexer *searchIndexer` Once indexing is configured for an entity, the `searchIndexer` property becomes available for use.
-- **Managing Automatic Indexing**: `- (void)startIndexingPrimaryManagedObjectContext` and `- (void)stopIndexingPrimaryManagedObjectContext`.
-These methods provide quick control over automatic indexing of the primary managed object context on save.
+- **Managing Automatic Indexing**: `- (void)startIndexingPersistentStoreManagedObjectContext` and `- (void)stopIndexingPersistentStoreManagedObjectContext`.
+These methods provide quick control over automatic indexing of the persistent store managed object context on save.